Ginqwerty/Open-Sign-Language/helper/SLR_paper_collection.md

      [Conference/Journal]   `Model-Name`   Paper-Title.
 [Paper Source] | [Source Code Website]
      ```

-3. For the collected CSLR articles, please update the recognition performance of the proposed models in the Rank Table.
-Sort the entries in ascending order based on their WER (Word Error Rate) results, from low to high.
+3. For the collected CSLR articles, please update the recognition performance of the proposed models to the SLR Leaderboard.
+Sort the results by WER (Word Error Rate) in ascending order (from low to high).
+Note: Please categorize the results by different datasets (refer to the SLT Leaderboard Section for guidance).